mlund/cppm-generator/README.md

 <img src="https://aip.scitation.org/action/showOpenGraphArticleImage?doi=10.1063/1.4928077&id=images/medium/1.4928077.figures.f14.gif" height="100" />

-This tool generates CPPMs by placing neutral, positive, and negative particles on the surface of a sphere, and minimise the (free) energy using Metropolis-Hastings Monte Carlo sampling.
+`cppm-generator` generates CPPMs by placing neutral, positive, and negative particles on the surface of a sphere, and minimise the (free) energy using Metropolis-Hastings Monte Carlo sampling.

 ## Command line usage:

-The default parameters produces an isotropic, charged particle simular to `P00` from [this](https://doi.org/10.1063/1.4928077) publication.
+The default parameters produces an isotropic, charged particle similar to `P00` from [this](https://doi.org/10.1063/1.4928077) publication.

 ~~~